-- Travellers arriving from the UK without a negative PCR certificate are subject to COVID-19 testing upon arrival and must quarantine for the next 7 days in a government facility, at their own expense.
-Quarantine may be extended, pending negative test results. - Random aleatory breath testing may be carried out on arrival at the airport.
+- Travellers arriving from the following countries (or who have travelled to the following countries in the 14 days prior to arrival in the Dominican Republic) will be required to present either a negative COVID-19 PCR test result taken within 72 hours prior to arrival OR a Vaccination Card: - Australia, Brazil, Democratic Republic of the Congo, India, Indonesia, Iran, Iraq, Ireland, Kuwait, Monaco, Senegal, South Africa, St. Vincent and the Grenadines, Sweden, Syria, Thailand, Tunisia, or the United Kingdom. - Note that Vaccination Cards must show the travellers has completed a full regimen of a COVID-19 vaccination at least three weeks prior to travelling to the Dominican Republic. - Random aleatory breath testing may be carried out on arrival at the airport.
 All arrivals must undergo temperature checks.
-Passengers testing positive on arrival or during their stay will be guarantined at government-authorised locations. - All foreign and Dominican passengers entering or leaving Dominican Republic must complete the electronic entry and exit form, which combines the Traveller's Health Affidavit, Customs Declaration and International Embarkation/Disembarkation forms. - Until 20 April 2021, Dominican authorities will accept both types of registrations to enter the country: the current one through physical forms, and the new one through the digital system. - o As of 1 May 2021, the use of digital forms will be mandatory. - The form can be accessed through the following link: https://eticket.migracion.gob.do. - o Passengers will need to fill out a form for arrival and another one for departure and the system will generate two QR codes that will be scanned by the authorities at the port of entry and during departure. - Dominican airports have free internet access, so that passengers who did not fill out the form before flying can do so when they arrive in the country. - All international tourists arriving on commercial flights on or before 30 April 2021 and visiting a hotel will be granted during the check-in process a temporary, free health coverage plan that provides coverage for emergencies in the event of an infection or exposure to COVID-19 while in-country.
+Passengers testing positive on arrival or during their stay will be quarantined at government-authorised locations. - All foreign and Dominican passengers entering or leaving Dominican Republic must complete the electronic entry and exit form, which combines the Traveller's Health Affidavit, Customs Declaration and International Embarkation/Disembarkation forms. - As of 1 May 2021, the use of digital forms will be mandatory. - The form can be accessed through the following link: https://eticket.migracion.gob.do. - Passengers will need to fill out a form for arrival and another one for departure and the system will generate two QR codes that will be scanned by the authorities at the port of entry and during departure. - Dominican airports have free internet access, so that passengers who did not fill out the form before flying can do so when they arrive in the country. - All international tourists arriving on commercial flights on or before 30 April 2021 and visiting a hotel will be granted during the check-in process a temporary, free health coverage plan that provides coverage for emergencies in the event of an infection or exposure to COVID-19 while in-country.

-Immigration offices in DR have reopened.
+• Immigration offices in DR have reopened.